spruce/antoinevastel.github.io/_posts/2017-08-05-detect-chrome-headless.md

 ## Languages
 In Chrome two Javascript attributes enable to obtain languages used by the user: navigator.language and navigator.languages.
-The first one is the language of the browser UI, while the second one is an array of string representing the user's preferred languages.
+The first one is the language of the browser UI, while the second one is an array of strings representing the user's preferred languages.
 However, in headless mode, navigator.languages returns an empty string.